Low Back Pain

 There are three causes of chronic LBP:

-2. LSP caused by radiculopathy (nerve pain) or spinal stenosis
+2) LSP caused by radiculopathy (nerve pain) or spinal stenosis

-3. Non-specific LBP
+3) Non-specific LBP

 The Cup of Resilience is the perfect metaphor to describe long term pain issues.
 Your body can only handle so much for so long until it becomes overloaded.
 Using the imagery of an overflowing cup, we then can become over sensitized to pain - feeling pain all over or in a specific area.

-The good news many studies show there is a way out of chronic LBP.
-If we can find a balance of stress, physical activity, and healthy eating habits our cup will not over flow and/or we build a bigger cup.
-My favourite way to reduce chronic pain is through nutritious eating and feel-good movement, where relief from stress is a by-product :)
+If we can find a balance of stress, physical activity, and healthy eating habits our cup will not over flow.
+Plus we begin to build a bigger cup.

 ACSM’s Guidelines for Low Back Pain

-✓Flexibility exercises are encouraged (with hip and low limb emphasis)
+✓Flexibility exercises are encouraged (with hip and low limb emphasis).

 ✓Repeated movements have been shown to help with pain - called Directional Preference.
 This means if you find forward folds reduce symptoms, it is beneficial to consistently do forward folds every day 3 times per day.
 It’s not really about a certain exercise per say, its more individual to each person.
 Directional Preference is connected with your neural pathways, similar to the effects of self-massage via balls and foam rolling.